United States Environmental Protection Agency - Region 9

 The overall amount of funding available to individual tribes and existing intertribal consortia is reduced each time a new intertribal consortium is funded.
 Funding new intertribal consortia will be the third priority.

 GrantWatch ID#: 176835

 In general, first-time GAP applicants will receive $75,000 to support their first year of GAP activities.
 Amendments to existing grants may be in any amount, although most awards will range from $75,000 to $120,000 per year.
 Requests for more than $120,000 will be considered if needs are sufficiently justified and funding is available.

 GAP grant project periods may not exceed four years.
 At the end of a four-year grant period, tribes and intertribal consortia may apply for a new GAP grant to continue environmental capacity building activities.

-An intertribal consortium is defined as a partnership between two or more tribes authorized by the governing bodies of those tribes to apply for and receive assistance under GAP.
+An intertribal consortium is a partnership between two or more tribes authorized by the governing bodies of those tribes to apply for and receive assistance under GAP.

--Grant Awards will be made not later than: September 30, 2017
+-Grant Awards will be made not later than: September 30, 2018

 Before starting your grant application, please review the funding source's website listed below for updates/changes/addendums/conferences/LOIs.

 Complete GAP proposals must be submitted in GAP Online at:

 For additional information or clarification, please contact your GAP Project Officer, or: